EU denies trolling UK with Blair meeting

 He caused controversy in July by saying he had had secret “conversations” with senior figures in Europe on how it was “absolutely necessary” to stop Brexit.

-Nigel Farage, a British nationalist MEP, accused Blair of trying to sabotage the process on Friday (25 August).
+Nigel Farage, a British nationalist MEP, accused him of trying to sabotage the process on Friday (25 August).

 “Blair’s interference and desire to sell out our country never stops,” Farage, the former head of Ukip, an anti-EU party, told The Telegraph, a British newspaper.